 Just like sakura, nanohana, otherwise known as field mustard, signals the start of spring in Fukuoka!
 Depending on the location, nanohana season runs from February to April in Fukuoka.
-This year has been exceptionally warm, so they are already in bloom in many places.
+The best time to view the flowers varies depending on the location, so check the official website or SNS for blooming conditions before you go.
 These little yellow flowers create beautiful sunshine-colored carpets, which are set off beautifully by blue springtime skies.
 Some places with nanohana will also have sakura, making for colorful vistas.
-Take your bento and go enjoy a pink and yellow ohanami!
-Check out our guide for eight great nanohana viewing spots!
+Check out our guide for seven great nanohana viewing spots!

 Nokonoshima Island Park

-Nokonoshima Island is one of the most famous nanohana-viewing spots in Fukuoka!
+This is one of the most famous nanohana viewing spots in Fukuoka!
 Throughout the year there are different flowers in bloom, and during spring you can see both sakura and nanohana.
-Nokonoshima Island Park covers 1.5 km2 of the northern part of Nokonoshima Island, which itself is located in Hakata Bay.
-During the day, enjoy the contrast of the blue sky and sea against the bright yellow flowers; from 17:30 to 20:00 on Mar.
-23 (Sat.), Mar.
-24 (Sun.), Mar.
-30 (Sat.), Mar.
-31 (Sun.), Apr.
-6 (Sat.) and Apr.
-7 (Sun.), both the sakura and nanohana are illuminated.
-We recommend getting there in time to see the sunset and the light-up!
+Nokonoshima Island Park covers 1.5 km2 of the northern part of Nokonoshima, which itself is located in Hakata Bay.

 • Nokonoshima, Nishi-ku, Fukuoka